-FlowStone Fund Traditional Private Equity Fund of Funds Investment Objective The Fund's investment objective is to generate appropriate risk- adjusted long-term returns by assembling a diversified portfolio of private equity investments through secondary acquisition, primary commitments, and co-investments The Fund's investment objective is to generate appropriate risk- adjusted long-term returns by assembling a diversified portfolio of private equity investments through primary commitments Investment Timing Quarterly unit purchases at current NAV allow for investors to participate when it meets their timing, not only when the fund manager is raising capital Investment Structure Investors buy into an existing portfolio, enjoying immediate exposure.
-Proceeds are reinvested in the vehicle, increasing the potential for continuous capital appreciation and compounded growth Regulatory Oversight Registered investment companies are designed specifically for individual investors and are subject to strict regulation Limited partnership vehicles are designed for institutional investors and are subject to fewer regulatory obligations regarding valuations and reporting.
+FlowStone Fund Traditional Private Equity Fund of Funds Investment Objective The Fund's investment objective is to generate appropriate risk- adjusted long-term returns by assembling a diversified portfolio of private equity investments through secondary acquisition, primary commitments, and co-investments adjusted long-term returns by assembling a diversified portfolio Investment Timing Quarterly unit purchases at current NAV allow for investors to participate when it meets their timing, not only when the fund manager is raising capital Fund managers typically raise new capital every two to four years, limiting the investor's ability to invest only when managers are actively raising capital Investment Structure Investments are made over time, often several years, so exposure increases gradually.
+"Blind Pool Risk" exists because there is no visibility on the assets to be acquired Regulatory Oversight Registered investment companies are designed specifically for individual investors and are subject to strict regulation Limited partnership vehicles are designed for institutional investors and are subject to fewer regulatory obligations regarding valuations and reporting.
 This may be less suitable for individual investors Tax and Reporting Form 1099 tax reporting Quarterly filings and investor reporting Limited partnerships issue K-1s, which are seldom available by the April 15 tax filing deadline, requiring an extension with the IRS Distributions Registered Investment Companies must distribute income, annually.
-Distributions are automatically reinvested in the fund unless the investor opts out of the reinvestment plan Traditional private equity limited partnerships distribute capital and income at the sole discretion of the manager.
-Funds often make no distributions for the first several years of a fund's life Redemption Option (1) Private equity limited partnerships provide no flexibility for the investor to manage liquidity.
+Distributions are automatically reinvested in the fund unless the investor opts out of the reinvestment plan Redemption Option (1) Private equity limited partnerships provide no flexibility for the investor to manage liquidity.
 Investors are locked up until the manager makes its final distribution